irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 8. less
 Quiz
-How do you quit out of a less command?=
+How do you quit out of a less command?= q